We usually use MechDesigner to design and analyze cams, motions, mechanisms, and multi-axis machines.

 Advantages: Simpler mechanisms are cheaper, easier to manufacture, can often run faster, do not wear out as quickly as cams.

 Disadvantages: Less easy to design, with a reduced set of possibilities.
-You must be careful to avoid the possible 'defects'.
+You must be careful to avoid the possible defects.

 In MechDesigner, the Mechanism-Editor is different to the Part-Editor.

-The Part-Editor uses 'Constraint-Based-Programming' techniques.
+The Part-Editor uses Constraint-Based-Programming techniques.

-The Part-Editor has a 'solver' to minimize errors for the constraints you add to a sketch.
+The Part-Editor has a solver to minimize errors for the constraints you add to a sketch.

-However, Constraint-Based-Programming offers opportunities for Mechanism Synthesis.
+However, Constraint-Based-Programming that we use in the Part-Editor offers some design opportunities for Mechanism Synthesis.